RhMoPo/RhMoPo/README.md

 ## 🚀 About Me

-I am a School of Code graduate with full-stack development experience and a background in law.
-I have also studied Mandarin and Business in Taiwan.
-I am passionate about problem-solving exercises, mixed martial arts (specifically NoGi), traveling, and taking my dog on loooong walks!

-⚡️ Fun fact: My GitHub username is based on my full name, Rhys Montgomery Postans!

 ## 💡 Projects
 #### I love discussing my projects and welcome any questions about them, so feel free to ask!